wyatt8740/flashplayer-nomenubars/README.md

 (0.2.0.71).

-Since GTK+ 2 programs typically use `g_free()` to free allocated memory, and `g_free()` does nothing if given a null pointer, it is likely safe in this case to just have the stub functions return 'null' (zero) without ever `malloc`'ing anything.
+Since GTK+ 2 programs typically use `g_free()` to free allocated memory, and `g_free()` does nothing if given a null pointer, it is safe in this case to just have the stub functions return 'null' (zero) without ever `malloc`'ing anything as the real functions would normally do.

-In my experience this has worked, but I opted to use malloc(1) in the version I am sharing because it's a little less fragile and assumes the worst from Adobe (that Adobe's developers used ANSI C free() instead of g_free() from glib).
-This is not out ouf malice towards Adobe, but out of being cautious.
-Without source code to refer to, it is hard to know which they used and malloc(1) should be more tolerant of either free() variant.

-To save maybe a couple of bytes of RAM, change the definition of `RET` from `malloc(1)` to `'\0'` inside of `override.c`.
+In my experience this has worked fine.

 I don't expect others will use this, but if you do, have fun!